omardinfo/omard.info/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 2
 ---

-I am a person that writes stuff.
+### This is a site dedicated to discovering and preserving the area history of Omard, Michigan—a historical and fading settlement located in the Thumb of Michigan.

+#### Omard.info is an ongoing project and we’re constantly adding new information.